 |Loan A||Loan B|

-Which is best?
-If you plan to keep the loan for the full term, Loan B appears to be a better deal, even though the interest rate is higher.
+In this case, if you plan to keep the loan for the full term, Loan A appears to be a better deal even though the upfront fees make the APR higher.